-Louisville Zen Center offers Zen meditation retreats and other extended sittings of various lengths conducted in silence with eyes lowered as aids to concentration.
-Sangha may also participate in sesshin (residential Zen meditation retreats) and other intensive meditation events led by Roshi Bodhin Kjolhede and/or his senior students at Rochester Zen Center.
+Louisville Zen Center offers Zen retreats and other extended sittings conducted in silence with eyes lowered as aids to concentration.
+You may also participate in sesshin (residential Zen meditation retreats) and other intensive meditation events led by our guiding teachers and/or their senior students in-person or virtually at Rochester Zen Center.

 6:15 am - Zazen